 Members of the Society of Children’s Book Writers and Illustrators have joined forces as part of the organization’s SCBWI Books For Readers book drive to collect, curate, and donate new books that they have created to two worthy organizations.
-Chosen from over 300 nominations by a sub-committee of the SCBWI Board of Advisors, this year’s recipients are Kinship House in Portland, Oregon, and the Refugee Dream Center in Providence, Rhode Island.
+Chosen from over 300 nominations by a sub-committee of the SCBWI Board of Advisors, 2017 recipients were Kinship House in Portland, Oregon, and the Refugee Dream Center in Providence, Rhode Island.

 SCBWI Books for Readers book drive is the organization’s first literacy initiative that grew out of the desire to join its regions’ individual efforts to make an even greater impact in increasing book access nationwide.

 “In the U.S., many low-income communities have as few as 1 book per 300 children.
 We as an organization would like to help change this,” said Lin Oliver, Executive Director of SCBWI.
 “With our initiative, we can advance our organization’s mission as children’s book creators and literacy advocates, and help increase access to books for kids in desperate need of them.
 It’s a natural fit!”

 For Refugee Dream Center, the books will outfit a classroom library for its ESL program and promote the center’s goal to help refugees work towards self-sufficiency and integration.

 “Unlike most book-to-reader relationships, these books will be the first books that our children will read in their new language, that will assist them with their English mastery, and that will help them become part of their new culture—and feel part of it, too!” said Kara Skaling, Program Coordinator of the Refugee Dream Center.

 As for Kinship House which provides outpatient mental health services to foster and adopted children and their families. the books will give a boost to Kinship’s lending library and offer hopeful and healing resources to the children they serve.